-You'll be asked to enter a user ID and password of your choosing.
-You use this information each time you sign in to work on your tax return.
+- Enter a user ID and password to use each time you sign in to work on your tax return.

-Once you set up a State Fillable Forms account, you will be sent a confirmation email with your user ID and a link to access the program.
+Once you set up an account, you will receive a confirmation email with your user ID and a link to access the program.
 You can use this website link each time you access the State Fillable Forms site.

 How do I change my account information?